GitItGoing/NextCommand/README.md

 ## Usage

-A configuration file is automatically generated the first time you restart your server.
-It is located in the */plugins/nextcommand/config.yml* directory.
-In this file, you can edit all the plugin messages and the plugin configuration.
+Configurations file are automatically generated the first time you restart your server.
+They are located in the */plugins/NextCommand/* directory.
+In these files, you can edit all plugin messages and plugin configuration.

 ## Credits